NxPKG/khulnasoft-docs/content/kv/get-started.md

 ## 6. Deploy your KV

-Run the following command to deploy KV to Cloudflare's global network:
+Run the following command to deploy KV to Khulnasoft's global network:

 ```sh